 This hands-on program is an initiative of Catchment Management Authorities that supports teachers and leaders to connect young people to their local waterway.

-Schools and youth community groups can apply to be a part of the program which, if successful, allows your group to lend a water quality monitoring kit, for the teacher or leader to attend training sessions and the ability to access more activities, resources and an interactive data recording portal on this website.
+Schools and youth community groups can apply to be a part of the program and, if successful, are provided with a water quality monitoring kit on loan, teacher training sessions, access to additional resources and an interactive data recording portal on the River Detectives website.

 Spaces in the River Detectives program are limited.
 Applications generally open in November for the following school year.

-For more information contact Corangamite CMA Citizen Science managers:
+For more information contact Corangamite CMA Citizen Science Project Officer:

 These programs are supported by Barwon Water, Central Highlands Water and City of Ballarat.